Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How many horses have died in horse racing this year?

-The Coalition for the Protection of Racehorses reported 149 horse deaths on Australian racetracks between August 1, 2020, and July 31, 2021.
-This equates to one horse’s death every 2.5 days.
-The most common cause of death reported was a catastrophic injury to the horse’s front legs.
+The Coalition for the Protection of Racehorses reported 168 horse deaths on Australian racetracks between August 1, 2022, and July 31, 2023.
+Foreleg injuries were the leading cause of death, followed by hind leg injuries.

 While the 2021 Melbourne Cup reported zero horse injuries, it is only the third year that this has occurred since 2013.
 As Australia’s most popular horse race, it is also purportedly the deadliest, with seven horses dying during or immediately after the race in the last 9 years.
-(MamaMia, Animal Justice Party)
+In 2023, the Melbourne Cup was canceled due to public concerns over the horses’ welfare (PETA)

 How profitable is the horse industry in Australia?